-In order to stimulate innovation, a small duplex portion of spectrum below 1MHz could be considered, e.g. for testing sharing possibilities and concepts between multiple applications that target MSS spectrum access.
+In order to stimulate innovation, a small duplex portion of spectrum (e.g. 1MHz or less) could be considered, e.g. for testing sharing possibilities and concepts between multiple applications that target MSS spectrum access.

 For IoT, the following three technologies are applicable.